rptaylor/kapel/README.md

-# kapel
+# KAPEL
-APEL accounting for Kubernetes.
+KAPEL is APEL accounting for Kubernetes.

 ## Requirements
 - X509 certificate and key for publishing APEL records with ssmsend